Evidence Based Summary:

 Salting is a traditional method of preserving raw fish as well as some vegetable pickles.
 There is limited evidence that Cantonese-style salted fish increases the risk of nasopharyngeal cancer .

-Food preserved by salting can also increase the risk of stomach cancer by damaging the lining of the stomach or by causing inflammation .
-Stomach cancer is the third leading cause of cancer-related deaths and was responsible for more 782,000 deaths in 2018 .
+Food preserved by salting can also increase the risk of stomach cancer by either damaging the lining of the stomach or by causing inflammation .
+Stomach cancer is the third leading cause of cancer-related deaths and was responsible for more than 782,000 deaths in 2018 .